100mslive/100ms-flutter/doc/100msflutterjoinroom.md

 That's it.
 You have joined a room successfully. 🥳

-Now, let's take a look at the signature of the Join API
+Now, let's take a look at the listener class you have to implement it

 ```dart